 Nobody answered her.
 All of them were looking down, resentful in their failure.

 ‘After yesterday’s events, I had my men keep watch on all the city exits.
 You move, we come for you.
 That was the plan.
 And I must admit, I almost expected it not to work.
-Surely you would pull something new this time?
+Surely, you would pull something new this time?
 I was even a little eager to see what.
-But I guess I overestimated you people.
+But I guess I overestimated.
 Running is all you know!
 Disappointing!’

 One of the agents brought the Captura to her.
 Laying it down beside her, he said, ‘The device looks undamaged, ma’am.
 Some new multiple-plate mechanism has been fixed on.
 All the InstaCopies they shot today are in here.’